hippiehunter/dblbook/src/common/variables.md

 # Variables
 `ML is actively working on this (11/16), so comments/changes are provisional at this point`

-`**Where do we discuss constants?
-Not here, of course, maybe in "Literals"?.`

-`**Where do we discuss type conversion?
-In "Assignment" and "Objects".
-Maybe overflow is discussed there too.`

 `**Should "field" be defined or discussed, or is it really just the same thing as it is in other languages?`

 DBL routines have two main divisions: the data division and the procedure division.
 The data division `..., which precedes the PROC statement in a DBL routine,...(?)` is where data items, such as records and groups, are declared and organized.
 The procedure division, on the other hand, contains the executable code, or the operations performed on these data items.